yokobond/xcx-gai/README.md

 # GAI

-An example extension for [Xcratch](https://xcratch.github.io/)
+Google generative AI, Gemini extension for Xcratch

-This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.
+This extension add extra-blocks for [Google Gemini AI](https://deepmind.google/technologies/gemini/#introduction) to [Xcratch](https://xcratch.github.io/).

 ## ✨ What You Can Do With This Extension